Autotrader cars

 Wheelchair Accessible Vehicles can make a big difference to your lifestyle, offering freedom and independence to individuals with disabilities and their families and carers.
 They provide easy access and safe travelling for wheelchair users.

-This article will answer your questions on Wheelchair Accessible Vehicles, helping you decide whether they’re the right choice for you.
+This article will help answer any questions you have about Wheelchair Accessible Vehicles, making it easier for you to decide if they’re the right choice for you.

 What is a Wheelchair Accessible Vehicle?